khanhtran-cse/lenovo-ideapad-l340-hackintosh/README.md

 ### Mar 7 2020

-- This laptop has a buggy DSDT, so trackpad cannot use Interupt mode.
+- This laptop has a buggy DSDT, so trackpad cannot use Interrupt mode.
 I tried to use Polling mode.
 Thanks to [@EmotionalLove](https://github.com/EmotionalLove/) who implements Polling mode for VoodooI2CSynaptics.kext.
 [Link here](https://github.com/EmotionalLove/VoodooI2CSynaptics)

 - Thanks to [@tctien342](https://github.com/tctien342) who found it.